 Medical records can be confusing for people who aren't trained to read them.
 That's especially true for test results or images like X-rays and MRIs.
+Starting in 2021, test results and images will show up in your patient portal quicker than ever before.
+This means you might see information before your health care provider has explained it to you.
 Something that can look scary might be nothing to worry about.
 So if you do look at your records on your own, keep that in mind.
 Talk to your health care provider if you have questions.

-To get your records, start by figuring out who has the information you want.
+To get copies of your medical records, start by figuring out who has the information you want.
 If it's dental information, get in touch with your dentist's office.
 If it's a general health issue, you'll probably want to talk to your family doctor.